Plaid Cymru: Fifth National Assembly/Senedd (2016–2021)

-At the 2016 Welsh Assembly elections, Plaid Cymru gained one seat, became the Assembly's second-largest party and briefly became the official opposition to the Welsh Government with 12 seats.
+At the 2016 Welsh Assembly elections, Plaid Cymru gained one seat, Rhondda from Labour, on what was an otherwise disappointing night, and became the Assembly's second-largest party and briefly became the official opposition to the Welsh Government with 12 seats.
 By January 2018 Plaid Cymru had been reduced to ten Assembly Members, following the resignation of Dafydd Elis-Thomas in 2016 and the permanent expulsion of Neil McEvoy from Plaid's Assembly group in 2018.

 Despite campaigning to leave in 1975, Plaid campaigned for a Remain vote in the 2016 referendum on the UK's membership of the EU, spending £27,495 on the campaign.
 In the referendum Wales voted 52.5% in favour of Leave.
 Immediately after the referendum, Leanne Wood stated that voters 'must be respected' and criticised calls for a second EU referendum.
 Plaid Cymru later modified their policy to support a People's Vote.

 In the 2017 United Kingdom general election, Plaid saw their popular vote fall, but narrowly gained Ceredigion and saw Arfon become highly marginal.

 In September 2018, Adam Price won the party's leadership election, defeating the incumbent Leanne Wood and fellow challenger Rhun ap Iorwerth.
+In October 2018, it was regarded as left-wing populist by Massetti Emmanuel in the Comparative European Politics academic journal.

 In the Brecon and Radnorshire by-election Plaid Cymru decided not to put up a candidate, but instead to support the Liberal Democrat candidate Jane Dodds in order to maximise the chance of an anti-Brexit candidate winning.

 In the 2019 United Kingdom general election, Plaid stood aside in four seats to endorse Unite to Remain candidates.
 Plaid held their four seats but saw a decrease in their popular vote.